MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

     *D:(A;;CCLCSWRPWPDTLOCRRC;;;SY)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCLCSWLOCRRC;;;IU)(A;;CCLCSWLOCRRC;;;SU)S:(AU;FA;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;WD)*
     ```

     In this case, the following command grants sufficient access to **SQLTaskAction** for starting and stopping the SQL Server service.
-Replace colored strings with the appropriate values and keep everything on a single line.
+Replace 'SQLServerServiceName' and 'SID for SQLTaskAction' with the appropriate values and keep everything on a single line.

     ```
     *sc sdset SQLServerServiceName D:(A;;GRRPWP;;;SID for SQLTaskAction)(A;;CCLCSWRPWPDTLOCRRC;;;SY)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCLCSWLOCRRC;;;IU)(A;;CCLCSWLOCRRC;;;SU)S:(AU;FA;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;WD)*